What We Do and Why

 Visit FossilFreeFunds to see how much fossil fuel exposure a mutual fund has, and also to compare a fund’s carbon footprint to industry averages.

 Visit Morningstar to review their Sustainability scoring system, and see what scores they give to different funds.
+Morningstar now also offers a carbon-risk score and quantifies fossil fuel industry exposure for many funds,

 GENDER EQUITY IN THE CORPORATE BOARD ROOM LEADS TO BETTER PERFORMANCE